ProjectPythia/pythia-foundations/core/pandas.md

 ---

-From the [official documentation](https://pandas.pydata.org/), Pandas {cite:p}`reback2020pandas` "is a fast, powerful, flexible and easy to use open source data analysis and manipulation tool, built on top of the Python programming language."
+From the [official documentation](https://pandas.pydata.org/), Pandas {cite:p}`reback2020pandas` is
+> a fast, powerful, flexible and easy to use open source data analysis and manipulation tool, built on top of the Python programming language.

 Pandas is a very powerful library for working with tabular data (e.g., spreadsheets, comma-separated-value files, or database printouts; all of these are quite common for geoscientific data).
 It allows us to use labels for our data; this, in turn, allows us to write expressive and robust code to manipulate the data.